cncf/techdocs/analyses/0012-TUF/implementation.md

 do intra-site searching.
 Hugo does not have such functionality so I advice using a plugin.

-### Identify maintainers for docs repo
+### Identify maintainers for website repo

-Identify maintainers for the docs repo both on the website and repo to make it easier for contributors to contact them.
+Identify maintainers for the website repo both on the website and repo to make it easier for contributors to contact them.

 ### Add labels to the docs repo

-Include labels to issues in the docs repo.
+Include labels to issues in the website repo.
 These includes labels such as _#docs
 \#Goodfirstissue_ to make it easier for contributors to get started.

 ### Develop a contributors' guideline for new users